Stonegate railway station: Services

+Additional services, including trains to and from and London Cannon Street and Ore call at the station in the peak hours.

 History

-The South Eastern Railway route between Tunbridge Wells and Hastings was authorised in 1846 (9 & 10 Vic. cap.
-LXIV), and opened in stages: the section between Tunbridge Wells and Robertsbridge was opened on 1 September 1851.
+The South Eastern Railway route between Tunbridge Wells and Hastings was authorised in 1846 (9 & 10 Vict. c. lxiv), and opened in stages: the section between Tunbridge Wells and Robertsbridge was opened on 1 September 1851.
 The station opened the same day named Witherenden (the name of a nearby hamlet), but was renamed in December the same year to Ticehurst Road.
 It became Stonegate (after a village about 1 mile away) on 16 June 1947.

-On 13 April 2014, it emerged that a BlackRock fund manager travelling from the station had dodged an estimated £42,550 over five years in season ticket fares to London by using an unvalidated Oyster card and avoiding ticket inspectors.
+On 13 April 2014, it emerged that a BlackRock fund manager travelling from the station paid £42,550 in an out of court settlement for over five years of dodging season ticket fares to London by using an unvalidated Oyster card and avoiding ticket inspectors.
 It is believed to have been the highest fare dodge known in Britain.